 Office of Student Services, College of Education

 After you apply for graduate admission you may check your application status by logging into the online graduate application using your user name and password.
-Graduate faculty in the Academic Department you applied to will review your completed application for graduate admission.
 Questions regarding application reviews and decision recommendations should be directed to Department of Counseling, Higher Education, and Special Education (CHSE).
 Please contact:

 Carol Scott, Coordinator of Graduate Studies